IGB200-studio14/QuantumPong/README.md

-# QuantumMechanicsGame
+# QuantumPong
-quantum mechanic game for igb200
+It's pong.... but quantum